Should You Leave Your Passport as a Deposit in Thailand?

 - The tourist police usually mediate in such situations and ensure the return of your passport.

-🛡️ Saying "my passport is safe" during your trip to Thailand means half of your vacation is safe.
-As a recommendation from Perlamare; do not buy even a piece of gum from any shop that wants to hold your passport.
-If they insist on "renting only with the passport," walk away immediately.
-A "capillary vein" warning; carry several photocopies of your passport with you and when renting, say, "My passport is in the hotel safe, here is the photocopy and here is my cash deposit" as you sit at the table.
-This stance makes the other party feel that you are not an "inexperienced tourist" and that you know the rules; thus, the likelihood of them doing something wrong decreases.
+🛡️ Saying "my passport is safe" during your trip to Thailand means half of your vacation is secure.
+As a tip from Arif GÜVENÇ; do not buy even a piece of gum from any shop that wants to hold your passport.
+If they insist on "renting only with a passport," walk away immediately.
+A "capillary vessel" warning; carry several photocopies of your passport with you and when renting, say, "My passport is in the hotel safe, here is the photocopy and here is my cash deposit".
+This stance makes the other party feel that you are not an "inexperienced tourist" and that you know the rules; thus, the likelihood of them trying to wrong you decreases.
 Remember, a cash deposit is money you might lose at worst, but losing your passport jeopardizes your entire vacation and visa history.

 Bölge:Tayland